abbiewade/abbiewade.github.io/smartalarmclock.md

 ## Making Your Clock Smart

 Now is the time to cover why we should bother connecting devices to the Internet.
-The answer to this is very simple: by connecting our project to the Internet, we have the ability to communicate, interact and collaborate with the world wide web to enable far more functionality!
+The answer to this is very simple: by connecting our project to the Internet, we have the ability to communicate, interact and collaborate with other devices, applications, protocols and services on the internet to enable far more functionality!
 We get the ability to store collected data in data centres to use later.
 We can combine current sensor data with Internet-based data to get more accurate information about what we are sensing.
 In short, by utilising the Internet, we can grow our project to interact further with the world.

 Unfortunately, the Arduino is a very simple microprocessor, designed to control simple projects which are relatively small in size.
-It is perfect for projects up to the size of what we have currently done, but it has no network capabilities of its own when using the standard Arduino Uno, and its limited processing capabilities and speed make it less easy to connect to the web securely.This is where more powerful boards like the Raspberry Pi comes into the picture.
+It is perfect for projects up to the size of what we have currently done, but it has no network capabilities of its own when using the standard Arduino Uno, and its limited processing capabilities and speed make it less easy to connect to the web securely.
+This is where more powerful boards like the Raspberry Pi, BeagleBone and Edison comes into the picture.

+For simplicities sake, we will be using the Raspberry Pi for the means of connecting what we have done so far in this tutorial to the internet.
 The Raspberry Pi is essentially a fully functional computer that is sized similarly to an Arduino board.
-It has the capabilities of running an operating system which allows you to run mutliple program concurrently, can hook to the Internet with ease and is just as cheap to purchase as an Arduino.
+It has the capabilities of running an operating system which allows you to run multiple program concurrently, can hook to the Internet with ease and is just as cheap to purchase as an Arduino.
 The Raspberry Pi does have a limited amount of pins which you can connect sensors to, however it isn't as predictable at turning them on and off reliably.
 Additionally, it is not very good at running real time systems (like clocks).
-The Arduino can also handle both digital and analog sensors, in contrast to the Raspberry Pi which can only run digital sensors.
-However, together the Arduino and Raspberry Pi can be quite a powerful team.
+While the Arduino can also handle both digital and analog sensors, in contrast the Raspberry Pi can only run digital sensors.
+However, together an Arduino and Raspberry Pi can be quite a powerful team.

 By combining the capabilities of the Arduino and Raspberry Pi, you can reap the benefits of both systems.
 You can make your project more complex, and use programs concurrently while still using the simplicity of the Arduino code to control sensors and other modules.

-The AlaMode board, pictured below, is essentially an expansion board for the Raspberry Pi which is Arduino compatible.
+The AlaMode board, pictured below, is essentially an expansion board for the Raspberry Pi which is Arduino Uno compatible.
 This is what we'll be using to connect to the Pi in this tutorial, although you could just as easily connect a regular Arduino over USB and use the Pi as a normal computer.

 ![AlaMode Board](/img/alamode.jpg)

-The best thing about this board though is that it has an inbuilt real time clock, which the Raspberry Pi doesn't have, and as you have seen, a normal Arduino doesn't have either.
+The best thing about this board is that it has an inbuilt real time clock, which the Raspberry Pi and Arduino don't.
 Like all electronics, the Alamode also has a datasheet which you can find [here](http://wyolum.com/docs/Alamode/AlaMode_V1datasheet.pdf).

+__TODO we will be using the following RP capabilities__

 ### Converting our Simple Clock to the Raspberry Pi